debiki/gatsby-plugin-ed-comments/README.md

 ```

 The URL above is to a **demo test site**, so you can try out Talkyard, without
-signing up for hosting or installing Talkyard on your own server.
+signing up for hosting, or getting your own server.
 Comments people post might get deleted at any time (because it's a test demo site).

 Then, in your blog post template: